Anneardysa/ArdysaModsTools/README.md

 - Progress and logs are shown, and the mod status is updated afterward.

 ### 5. Update Patcher
-- Click the "Update Patcher" button to refresh your mods to the latest version.
+- Click the "Update Patcher" button to bypassing your mods to the latest version.
 - The tool downloads the latest mod files and applies them.
 - Progress, logs, and status updates occur as usual.